surjit/jpauli.github.io/_carew/posts/2015-04-16-segmentation-fault.md

 In the last chapter, we explained about memory translation and rellocation, but the model we used has drawbacks :

 *	We assumed every virtual address space is fixed 16Kb wide.
-This is obviously not the case in reality
+This is obviously not the case in reality.
-*	The OS has to maintain a list of physical memory free slots (16Kb wide), to be able to find a place for any new process asking to start, or for relocating a started process, how to do this efficiently to not slow down all the system ?
+*	The OS has to maintain a list of physical memory free slots (16Kb wide), to be able to find a place for any new process asking to start, or to relocating a started process.
+How to do this efficiently to not slow down all the system ?
 *	As you can see, every process memory image is 16Kb wide, even if the process doesn't use its whole address space, which is very likely.
 This model clearly wastes a lot of memory, as if a process really consumes say 1KB of memory, its memory image in physical RAM holds 16Kb.
 Such a waste is called *internal fragmentation* : the memory is reserved, but never used.

 To address some of those problems, we're gonna dive into more complex memory organization from the OS : segmentation.

-Segmentation is easy to understand : we widen the concept of "base and bounds" to the three logicial segments of memory : the heap, the code and the stack, of each process.
+Segmentation is easy to understand : we widen the concept of "base and bounds" to the three logicial segments of memory : the heap, the code and the stack, of each process - instead of just cosiderating the memory image as one unique entity.

 With such a concept, the wasted memory between the stack and the heap, is no longer wasted.
 Like this :